Our Team

 Nikki Grant - Movement Director

 Nikki Grant is Amistad Movement Project's Movement Director and co-founder.
 She is the proud daughter of Jamaican immigrants and grew up in a tightly-knit, working class West Indian community in Orlando, Florida.
 As a young person, she witnessed poverty, racial segregation and inequitable schools in her community, as well as her father’s disabling chronic illness.
 She was inspired by the demonstration of care by primarily Black women neighbors and church family to work towards social equity through a Black feminist lens.
-Nikki is a movement lawyer, Courtwatch Organizer for the Judge Accountability Table, and a founding member of the Coalition to Abolish Death by Incarceration.
-She is also a board member of the Women's Medical Fund, where she serves on the Community Organizing committee.
+Nikki is a movement lawyer, former Courtwatch Organizer for the Judge Accountability Table, and a founding member of the Coalition to Abolish Death by Incarceration.
+She is also a board member of the Abortion Liberation Fund of Pennsylvania, where she serves on the Community Organizing committee.

 Sean Damon - Political Director